|1969 European Cup

 RB: Cafu (Brazil)

 Cafu is the all-time cap record holder for Brazil with 142 caps.
 He is the only man to play in three WC finals, winning it in 1994 and 2002.
 He was the captain of the 2002 team.
 With Sao Paulo, he won two Copa Libertadores: 1992, 1993.
 In Europe, he won a Cup Winners Cup with Real Zaragoza, and he also won a singe Champions League with AC Milan in 2006.
 He was South American Player of the Year in 1994.

 RB/SW: Cesare Maldini (Italy)

 Cesare Maldini spent 12 seasons with AC Milan.
 He was the captain of the 1963 European Cup winning team.
-He also played for Torino.
-He picked up 14 caps for Italy.
+He also played for Torino at the end of his career.
+He picked up 14 caps for Italy between 1960 and 1962.
 He went to the 1962 World Cup Finals.
 After retirement, he became a successful coach.
 His son is Paolo Maldini.

 CB: Alessandro Nesta (Italy)

-Nesta is considered one of the best defender of his generation.
+Alessandro Nesta is considered one of the best defender of his generation.
 He was the Serie A defender of the Year for 4 times.
 He started his career with Lazio.
 Later, he played with AC Milan where he won two Champions' league.
 He also played in MLS.
-He earned 78 caps.
+For Italy, he earned 78 caps.
 He played on the 2006 WC winning team, but injured in the third game of the tournament.
 He also went to 1998 and 2002 World Cup Finals as well as the European Championship in 1996, 2000 and 2004.

 SW: Franco Baresi (Italy)